cBeaird/ConnectionGame/paper.md

 XXXX.
 The origin of the game is not truly know but many have claimed to have invented it.
-Connect four has many names Captains Mistress, â€¦., to name just a few.
+Connect four has many names Captains Mistress, Ã¢â‚¬Â¦., to name just a few.
 The game was independently solved by two people.
 The first
 XXX who solved the game in xxx.
 The second solved the game in xxx.
 Xxx solved the game